cran-task-views/Agriculture/draft_agricultural_ctv.md

 ### Agrometeorology

 The [Hydrology CRAN Task View](https://cran.r-project.org/web/views/Hydrology.html) has many resources for accessing and processing weather and climate data.
 [Meteor][] provides a set of functions for weather and climate data manipulation to support crop and crop disease modeling.
 Data from the [Copernicus](https://cds.climate.copernicus.eu/cdsapp#!/dataset/sis-agrometeorological-indicators?tab=overview) data set of agrometeorological indicators can be downloaded and extracted using [ag5Tools][].
 The [frost][] package contains a compilation of empirical methods used by farmers and agronomic engineers to predict the minimum temperature to detect a frost event. [agroclim][] contains functions to compute agroclimatic indices useful to zoning areas based on climatic variables and to evaluate the importance of temperature and precipitation for individual crops or in general for agricultural lands. [cropgrowdays][] can be used for calculating growing degree days, cumulative rainfall, number of stress day, mean radiation, evaporatranspiration and other variables.
 It also can be used to access SILO weather data from the [Queensland DES longpaddock website](https://www.longpaddock.qld.gov.au).
 Climate crop zones in Brazail can be accessed and calculated with [cropZoning][] using data sets from [TerraClimate][] that are calibrated to weather stations run by the National Meteorological Institute of Brazil.
 The package [acdcR][] (Agro-Climatic Data by County) provides functions to calculate widely-used county-level variables in agricultural production or agro-climatic and weather analyses.
 [LWFBrook90R][] provides an implementation of the soil vegetation atmosphere transport (SVAT) model LWF-BROOK90 to calculate daily evaporation (transpiration, interception, and soil evaporation) and soil water fluxes, along with soil water contents and soil water tension of a soil profile covered with vegetation.
+Leaf area index and soil moisture from microwave backscattering data based on the [WCM model](doi:10.1016/0034-4257(93)90053-Z) can be calculated with the [WCM][] package.

 [TerraClimate]: http://www.climatologylab.org/terraclimate.html